montagestudio/firefly/README.md

 e.g. Prefer "Clear selection when clicking templateExplorer" over "Cleared selection when clicking templateExplorer"

+- Turn on "strip trailing whitespace on save" or equivalent in your editor

+- Indent by 4 spaces, not tabs

 Updating dependencies
 ---------------------

-The dependencies are checked in [as recomended](http://www.futurealoof.com/posts/nodemodules-in-git.html) by members of the community.
+The dependencies are checked in [as recommendedd](http://www.futurealoof.com/posts/nodemodules-in-git.html) by members of the community.
 To update them run:

 ```bash